☝️ The most important facts in brief

 If required, we will be happy to take care of your application to the universities of your choice.
 There you can study the required semesters in English or in some cases even in German.
 For more information, please contact us or take a look at the other content on this website.

-Order your information package now, find out about studying medicine abroad and get started as a medical student!
+Order your info pack now, find out more about the Studying medicine abroad and get started as a medical student!